⏳ 35 min read · Last updated: July 2026

 🤢 Wilting With Water in the Reservoir

 A plant that wilts despite a full reservoir is either dealing with root rot or a sudden pH crash, both of which cut off the plant’s ability to take up water even when water is present.
-Lift the net cup and inspect the roots immediately.
-White or tan roots that smell clean mean root rot is not the issue.
-Go straight to a pH test.
+Instead lift the net cup and inspect the roots immediately.
+White or tan roots that smell clean mean root rot is not the issue, so go straight to a pH test.
 Brown, slimy roots with a foul smell mean root rot has progressed.
-Empty the reservoir, rinse the roots gently with plain pH-adjusted water, clean the jar, and refill with a fresh solution.
-Add an air stone if you do not already have one.
-The full prevention and recovery steps are at how to prevent root rot in small hydroponic systems.

-Reading about hydroponics is useful.
-Starting is more useful.
-Here is the most direct path from reading this guide to having a living plant in a hydroponic system by the end of the week.
+Reading about this is useful, though starting is more useful still.
+Here is the shortest path from this page to a living plant in a working system by Sunday.

 If you want the cheapest possible start, you need five things:

-All of these are available on Amazon or at a garden centre.
+All of it is available online or at any garden centre.
 Total spend: $25 to $36.
-If you want a plug-and-play setup, order an AeroGarden Harvest or an iDOO kit instead.
-It arrives with everything you need in one box.
+If you would rather skip the assembly, order an AeroGarden Harvest or an iDOO kit and it arrives with everything in one box.

-Soak your rockwool cube in pH 5.5 water for 30 minutes before planting.
-Drop 2 to 3 basil or lettuce seeds into the pre-drilled hole.
-Cover the hole loosely with a small piece of torn rockwool.
-Place the cube in a shallow tray with a clear cover or wrap loosely in cling film to hold humidity.
-Put it somewhere warm, 70°F (21°C) or above.
-The seeds need warmth and moisture to germinate, not light yet.
-For the full seed starting walkthrough, see how to start hydroponic seeds in rockwool without damping off.
+First soak your rockwool cube in pH 5.5 water for 30 minutes.
+That number looks wrong next to the 5.5 to 6.5 range you just read about, and it is deliberate: rockwool is alkaline out of the bag and pulls the pH up as it absorbs, so you start it low on purpose.
+Drop 2 to 3 basil or lettuce seeds into the pre-drilled hole and cover it loosely with a torn piece of rockwool.
+Then place the cube in a shallow tray with a clear cover or wrap it loosely in cling film to hold humidity.
+Next put it somewhere warm, 70°F (21°C) or above.
+At this stage the seeds need warmth and moisture to germinate, not light yet.
+For the full walkthrough, see how to start hydroponic seeds in rockwool without damping off.

 Once one jar is producing reliably, this is the order I would build out the setup: